America Invented More Than 1,000 Names Last Year, And We Have Questions

 Check out the Name Dame’s predictions on popular names for 2018:

 And then we come to the hipsters.
 Oh, hipsters, with your love of unique, vintage-ish names that sound old-timey and vaguely upper-class.
 You created 11 babies named Owlsley last year.
 Whom you will presumably call “Owl.”
 There were also 11 Imonas, a baby name that sounds like the archaic Imogen but updated!
 New!
 Hip!
 Surprising!
-All the things a name should be in 2017!
+All the things a modern name should be!

 Count 10 Alisannes, because it’s sweet and cute and terribly misspelled; 9 Osians, which is just resurrecting some random white people name from Wales; 8 Haseleys and another 8 Hazeleys, because even hipsters can’t agree on a properly unique spelling for weird names; 8 Henslies, presumably female, presumably middle class, presumably doomed to spell out their names for the rest of their lives to distinguish it from a henley shirt; and finally Iveigh (8).
 Because Ivy with a Y wasn’t good enough for you, America.